 Table 8 compares the average characteristics of the most and least affected group by the Wells Fargo scandal.
 In Table 8a, the dependent variable is trust in banks.
-Column (1) shows the average characteristics of the surveu respondents who have the smallest decrease in trust in banks after exposure to the Wells Fargo scandal.
-The column (1) shows the average characteristics of the survey respondents who have the largest decrease in trust in banks.
-The machine learning algorithm identifies that non-Republican survey respondents' trust in banks are more responsive to the Wells Fargo scandal, which is consistent with our OLS results.
-Moreover, the machine learning algorithm suggests that compared to female survey respondents, male are more responsive to the Wells Fargo scandal with respect to their decrease in trust in banks.
-Moreover, I find that minority borrowers are also less responsive to the Wells Fargo scandal.
-The minority borrowers have a smaller decrease in trust in banks.
+Column (1) shows the average characteristics of survey respondents who have the smallest decrease in trust in banks after exposure to the Wells Fargo scandal.
+Column (2) shows the average characteristics of the survey respondents who have the largest decrease in trust in banks.
+The machine learning algorithm identifies that non-Republican survey respondents' trust in banks is more responsive to the Wells Fargo scandal, consistent with our OLS results.
+Moreover, the machine learning algorithm suggests that compared to female survey respondents, males are more responsive to the Wells Fargo scandal with respect to their decrease in trust in banks.
+Moreover, I find that non-minority borrowers are more responsive to the Wells Fargo scandal.
+Minority borrowers have a smaller decrease in trust in banks.